michaelbradley91/Pipes/NewPipeExample.md

 Therefore, since the capacity pipe already has messages stored in it, our outlet could not receive a message previously.

 As nothing has changed, this means it still cannot receive a message.
-This allows the capacity pipe to know Outlet.FindReceiver() will return null without calling it.
+This allows the capacity pipe to know `Outlet.FindReceiver()` will return `null` without calling it.
 If the pipe system is large, avoiding this call can **save a lot of time**.

+<sup>**Note:** You can draw some cool diagrams of pipe systems and how FindReceiver / FindSender calls propagate around the system.
+Critically, calls will never back track on each other due to the Golden Advice and the fact that the pipe system is a tree.</sup>